hyperledger-labs/splice/README.md

 and then attaches the terminal to that tmux session.
 To detach from tmux, type `Ctrl+B D`.
 To switch between screens, type `Ctrl+B <screen>`.

+### NPM Lock file issues

+CI enforces that the checked in lock files are up2date.
+However, for the generated JS codegen, you might see issues where CI claims those are not up2date.

+The cause of this is a damlc issue where incremental builds do not produce the same package id.
+This will be fixed in later versions.

+To make sure your lock files match CI, run the following steps:

+1. `find . -name '.daml' | xargs rm -r`
+2. `sbt damlBuild`
+3. The setup script for the broken project, e.g.,
+   `cd apps/wallet/daml/frontend && ./setup.sh`
+4. Checkin the updated lock file which should now match CI.